Major damage to Alabama mobile home park amid tropical storm

 The storm left tens of thousands without power and some flights were being canceled or delayed at Pensacola International Airport.

-“We have a lot of visitors that are here vacationing,” she said.
+“We have a lot of visitors that are here vacationing,” Escambia County spokesperson Laura Coale said.
 “Red flags flying out at the beaches so there’s absolutely no swimming.”

 Forecasters said Claudette could dump 5 to 10 inches (12 to 25 centimeters) of rain in the region, with isolated accumulations of 15 inches (38 centimeters) possible.